BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [STARTING POSITIONS]

-[At the battle's start, the forces are yet to arrive — models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).]
+[At the battle's start, the forces are yet to arrive â€” models are not deployed at the start of the game, but will enter as the game continues (see Special Rules later).]

 [INITIAL PRIORITY]